 This recipe draws its inspiration from bún mắm, but it is not bún mắm.
 For a start, it is a consommé.
-Gone is the muddy water soup.
-What remains is the rich complex flavors born from the combination of two primary ingredients.
+Gone is the muddy water soup, at least visually.
+What remains is the rich, complex flavours born from the combination of two primary ingredients.
 Firstly, a pork and chicken bone broth.
-Second, two types of fermented fish, boiled to extract the complex pungent flavors from these umami packed morsels.
+Second, two types of fermented fish boiled to extract the complex, pungent flavours from these umami-packed morsels.

 A word of warning.
 The boiling of the fermented fish to extract their essence can produce some less than pleasant cooking smells that may not be appreciated by those you share your space with.
 Best put the extractor on high, and open the windows and doors.

 If you haven’t made a consommé before, let alone a fermented fish consommé, it may be a little intimidating.
 I know I was intimidated the first time.
 But it is actually quite easy.
 An immersion blender is essential.
 Every kitchen should have one.
 This consommé did result in a bit more sediment than usual.
 Use some muslin to strain it out.

 Whitefish: Buy a fillet of firm white fish like snakehead and poach in the broth before being transformed into a consommé.
 Prawns: Buy cooked prawns, or fresh ones and poach in the broth before being transformed into a consommé.
 Fish Cake: While you could make your own, it is also available in the freezer section in Asian groceries.
 Roast pork belly: You could buy at a deli or make it yourself using the method used in this kimchi consommé recipe.

 Fermented fish consommé (Bún mắm thông thoáng)

 - Immersion Blender

 Fermented fish soup